Sizing Your Data Flow Application

-Every time you run a Data Flow Application you specify a size and number of executors which, in turn, determine the number of OCPUs used to run your Spark application.
+Every time you run a Data Flow Application you specify a size and number of executors which, in turn, determine the number of OCPUs used to run the Spark application.

 An OCPU is equivalent to a CPU core, which itself is equivalent to two vCPUs.
-Refer to Compute Shapes for more information on how many OCPUs each shape contains.
+See Compute Shapes for more information on how many OCPUs each shape contains.

 A rough guide is to assume 10 GB of data processed per OCPU per hour.
-Optimized data formats like Parquet appear to run much faster since only a small subset of data is processed.
+Optimized data formats like Parquet appear to run much faster because only a small subset of data is processed.
+The formula to calcualte the number of OCPUs needed, assuming 10 GB of data processed per OCPU per hour, is:

-As an example if you want to process 1 TB of data with an SLA of 30 minutes, expect to use about 200 OCPUs: The example number of OCPUs required equals one thousand, divided by ten times by a half, which equals two hundred.
+For example, to process 1 TB of data with an SLA of 30 minutes, expect to use about 200 OCPUs:

 You can allocate 200 OCPUs in various ways.
 For example, you can select an executor shape of VM.Standard2.8 and 25 total executors for 8 * 25 = 200 total OCPUs.

-This formula is a rough estimate and your run-times might differ.
-You can better estimate your actual workload’s processing rate by loading your Application and viewing the history of Application Runs.
-This history lets you to see the number of OCPUs used, total data processed, and run time, letting you to estimate the resources you need to meet your SLAs.
+This formula is a rough estimate and the run times might differ.
+You can better estimate the actual workload's processing rate by loading the Application and viewing the history of Application Runs.
+This history lets you to see the number of OCPUs used, total data processed, and run time, letting you to estimate the resources you need to meet the SLAs.
 From there, you estimate the amount of data a Run processes and size the Run appropriately.

 Note

-The number of OCPUs is limited by the VM shape you chose and the value set in your tenancy for VM.Total.
-You cannot use more VMs across all VM shapes than the value in VM.Total.
-For example, if each VM shape is set to 20, and VM.Total is set to 20, you cannot use more than 20 VMs across all your VM shapes.
+The number of OCPUs is limited by the VM shape you chose and the value set in the tenancy for VM.Total.
+You can't use more VMs across all VM shapes than the value in VM.Total.
+For example, if each VM shape is set to 20, and VM.Total is set to 20, you can't use more than 20 VMs across all the VM shapes.
 With flexible shapes, where the limit is measured as cores or OCPUs, 80 cores in a flexible shape is equivalent to 10 VM.Standard2.8 shapes.
 See Service Limits for more information.

 Flexible Compute Shapes